sigasi/sigasi_insights/content/tech/what-is-new-in-vhdl-2019-part2.md

 When the VHDL working group examined how interfaces could be implemented, many approaches were discussed.
 You can make directions part of the subtype, create a new kind of record or define a new container with different object kinds like constants and signals.
-The simplest solution was chosen, called “mode views”.
+The simplest solution was chosen, called "mode views".
 A mode view defines port directions for elements of a record.
 You can look at it as a user-defined mode for records, instead of writing `in` or `out` you refer to the "mode view".